 Long before the sledgehammers began swinging, there was work to be done.
-In order for this chocolate part of the business to succeed, the business itself must succeed first.
-I needed to channel my passion on the business development and sustainability first, foremost and always – the chocolate part is the fruit of the labor – the “gravy”.
-I will touch a little on that, because in my opinion, you cannot fully appreciate my pile of rubble until you’ve peeked at the inertia that created it – my pile of rubble is a result of years of hard work.
+For this chocolate part of the business to succeed, the business itself must succeed first.
+I needed to channel my passion for business development and sustainability first, foremost, and always – the chocolate part is the fruit of the labor – the “gravy”.
+I will touch a little on that because, in my opinion, you cannot fully appreciate my pile of rubble until you’ve peeked at the inertia that created it – my pile of rubble is a result of years of hard work.

-I knew that in order to make this endeavor successful, it would take a whole lot of research, legwork, money, sacrifice, persistence and patience.
+I knew that to make this endeavor successful, it would take a whole lot of research, legwork, money, sacrifice, persistence, and patience.
 “Work smarter, not harder,” as Chef Genny always quotes.
-It took a very long time, indeed, and I definitely have worked harder than smarter some of that time.
-But, I have learned oh-so-much!
+It took a very long time, indeed, and I have worked harder than smarter some of that time.
+But, I have learned oh so much!

 First off, (and do forgive me if this morphs into an Oscar-like gratitude speech) let me start with my local Denver chapter of SCORE (affiliated with the SBA) and the value of a good business plan.
 These people are AMAZING!
 I could not imagine having started this business without them!
 I enrolled in almost every workshop they offered and they helped me to create “Bodacious Bertha” my business bible, aka my business plan.